 Comments in Support of Richard Stallman

-This is a sample compilation that includes only a few of the hundreds of comments that people made in blogs, social media and news sites to voice their support for Richard Stallman when he was defamed back in September 2019 and again in March 2021.
+This is a sample compilation that includes only a few of the hundreds of comments that people have made in blogs, social media and news sites to voice their support for Richard Stallman when he was defamed back in September 2019 and again in March 2021.
 The single items do not have a date because most websites show a period of time (e.g., “4 months ago”) rather than a precise date.
 Therefore, we state the date when it was retrieved.
 For comments that do not display well in the archived page we provide screenshots.

 @rcz Thanks for asking.
 Yes I spent plenty of time with RMS; he stayed in my NYC apartment twice while on speaking tours.